HR Trends From 2010

 The Big Blur

-Online, all the time, and availability via technology, has blurred the line between work and home.
+Online, all the time, and availability via technology have blurred the line between work and home.
 Employees work at home in the evening on collaborative reports and email.
 They shop at work and take brief breaks by playing online games.

 Employers do need to heed wage and hour laws when dealing with hourly employees who must be paid for every hour they work.
 Indeed, this work – home blurring is a nightmare for employers who must pay for overtime.
 So, most employers forbid hourly employees, for the most part, to work at home.
 This emphasizes the differences between exempt and nonexempt employees, already a distance.